 Remember the days when you went to the beach and your only worry was what bathing suit to wear?
 You were able to read a book, relax in the sun and even (gasp!) take a cat nap.
 With little ones now in the equation, that carefree lifestyle is a distant memory, and your day at the beach has become, well, not such a day at the beach.

-But don’t fret m’friends.
+But don’t fret mamas.
 It may not be quite as relaxing, but a day at the beach with your kids can still be a blast.
 You just need a little extra planning.
 Okay, who are we kidding, you need a heck of a lot of extra planning.
 But don’t let that deter you – simply follow our tips and tricks, and you’ll be beachin’ it like a pro in no time.

 BEFORE YOU GO

 If you’re attempting to get an early start to your epic beach day (and we certainly suggest you do – see #33), you’ve got to bite the bullet and get as much of your packing done the night before.
 Once your kids are tucked in for the night, push through that urge to immediately put your feet up and turn on Real Housewives.
 Take 10 minutes to prep and it will ultimately save you ½ an hour in the morning, as once your kiddos are up, everything will take at least 3 times as long.

 Let’s face it, the less skin exposed to the sun’s powerful rays, the better.
 That’s less skin to potentially get burned, and less skin you have to worry about re-applying sunscreen to all day long.
-There are plenty of super stylish rash guards for babies, toddlers and big kids out there, just make sure you get one with UPF of 30+.
+There are plenty of disclosure for babies, toddlers and big kids out there, just make sure you get one with UPF 30+.